rajmasha/simple-crud/README.md

 ## License

 The package is open source and licensed under the MIT license.
-See the [licesnse file](LICENSE.md) for detail.
+See the [license file](LICENSE.md) for detail.